 32 Incredible Easter Eggs You Missed in Harry Potter Movies

-Michael Jordan took home economics in high school to learn to cook because he was worried his big ears would make it hard to find a woman who would want to marry him.
+NBA player Michael Jordan took home economics in high school to learn how to cook because he was worried that his big ears would make it hard to find a woman who would want to marry him.

 7. Lebron James was so hated back in 2012 that even a captured Al-Qaeda member wrote letters expressing his disgust at his decision to go to the Miami Heat.
 He told his lawyer that “LeBron James is a very bad man and should apologize to the city of Cleveland.”